kxlsx/gonf/README.md

  * shortname *(`gonflag_get_by_short`)*
  * longname *(`gonflag_get_by_long`)*

-Additional documentation as well as helper macros are provided in the *(optional)* generated header file.
+Additional documentation as well as some helper macros are provided in the *(optional)* generated header file.

 ### Example